67b/TuscaloosaEvents/README.md

 # Tuscaloosa Events

+Welcome 👋

+This repository is a hands-on learning project designed for friends, family, and anyone curious about modern software development workflows.

+The goal of this project is not just to build something useful, but to experiment with and better understand the tools and processes that power real-world development teams.

+Topics explored in this repository include:

+* Git and GitHub workflows
+* Branching and version control
+* Collaboration through pull requests and shared development
+* CI/CD (Continuous Integration / Continuous Deployment)
+* AI-assisted development using OpenAI Codex
+* APIs and automation
+* Experimentation with modern web and development tooling

+This project is intentionally open, collaborative, and educational.
+Think of it as a sandbox for learning, testing ideas, making mistakes, improving workflows, and exploring how humans and AI can build software together.

+Whether you are here to contribute code, learn Git basics, experiment with AI-assisted programming, or simply follow along, welcome aboard.

+## What It Is

 A mobile-first static event aggregator for Tuscaloosa, Alabama.
 The site is designed for GitHub Pages and uses committed JSON data so the public page does not need a backend.

 ## What It Does